jgressmann/tinyusb/hw/bsp/d5035_04/mcu/Examples/FWDGT/FWDGT_key/readme.txt

 is set to 1.6s (the timeout may varies due to IRC40K frequency dispersion).

-  An EXTI is connected to a specific GPIO pin and configured to generate an interrupt on its falling edge: when the EXTI Line interrupt is triggered (by pressing the Tamper Key on the board), the corresponding interrupt is served.
+  An EXTI is connected to a specific GPIO pin and configured to generate an interrupt on its falling edge: when the EXTI Line interrupt is triggered (by pressing the tamper key on the board), the corresponding interrupt is served.
 In the ISR, FWDGT counter is reloaded).
-As a result, when the FWDGT counter is reloaded, which prevents any FWDGT reset,  LED2 or LED3 remain illuminated.

   If the EXTI Line interrupt does not occur, the FWDGT counter is not reloaded before the FWDGT counter reaches 00h, and the FWDGT reset.

+  There are three operation methods as follow:
-If the FWDGT reset is generated, LED2 and LED3 are turned off with the system reset.
-FWDGTRST flag is set by hardware, and then LED3 is turned on.
+  1.After the download is completed and the system is powered on, LED2 flashes once and then LED3 starts flashing.

+  2.After the download is completed and the system is powered on, start to press the tamper button in quick succession, then LED2 is always on, and stop pressing the tamper button in quick succession and LED3 starts to flash.

+  3.After the download is completed and the system is powered on, LED2 flashes once and then LED3 starts flashing.
+At this time, after pressing the tamper button in rapid succession, LED3 is always on, and after stopping the rapid and continuous pressing of the tamper button, LED3 starts flashing